 In the first instance you will need to officially accept your offer by informing us in Registry.
 We will contact your host institution and ask for further direction.
 It is likely they will require some form of pre-registration, though this depends entirely on your host institution, some require online registration, others simply require an email acceptance.

 What if I have been accepted at more than one of my choices?

 You will need to make a decision fairly quickly about which one you would prefer to go to.
 This is entirely up to you.
-As soon as you know, inform Admissions and we will inform your other choices that you do not wish to accept their offers.
+As soon as you know, inform Registry and we will inform your other choices that you do not wish to accept their offers.